jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_letters_to_publisher.md

 	</p>

 	<p>
 		<em>"When Neil Armstrong first set foot on the moon, he and all the space scientists were puzzled by an unidentifiable white object.
 I knew immediately what it was.
-That was a home run ball hit off me in 1937 by Jimmie Foxx." -- Hall of Fame pitcher Lefty Gomez</em>
+That was a home run ball hit off me in 1937 by Jimmie Foxx." &mdash; Hall of Fame pitcher Lefty Gomez</em>
 	</p>

 	<p>